-CAN ICES-3 (B)/NMB-3(B)
+CAN ICES-3 (B)/NMB-3(B) IC: 6157A-SPMSR6200A

-This device complies with Industry Canada license-exempt RSS standard(s).
-Operation is subject to the following two conditions: (1) this device may not cause interference, and (2) this device must accept any interference, Including interference that may cause undesired operation of the device.
+This device contains license-exempt transmitter(s)/receivers(s) that comply with Innovation, Science, and Economic Development Canada's license-exempt RSS(s).
+Operation is subject to the following 2 conditions:

+- 1. This device may not cause interference. - 2.
+This device must accept any interference, including interference that may cause undesired operation of the device.